A complaint to Isle of Anglesey County Council can be about:

 Making an official complaint

-If your problem cannot be settled there and then, you are able to make an official complaint.
+If your problem cannot be settled there and then, then the quickest and easiest way to make an official complaint is by lodging the complaint online.

 Social services

-Please note that there is a separate complaints procedure for social services
+There is a separate complaints procedure for social services.

 Education